 Planning for optimal natural light can help to reduce energy costs as well as have a positive impact on the wellness of employees.
 Designing open and transparent spaces that connect with the outdoors can also help to create more harmonious workspaces.

-Considering efficient energy strategies at the lab planning stage is also important; great alternatives include solar power, green roofs, chilled beams and heat wheels.
+stage is also important; great alternatives include solar power, green roofs, chilled beams and heat wheels.

 Research or any type of laboratory work requires staff to spend prolonged amounts of time in clinical settings, therefore, providing them with easy access to an outdoor area can be beneficial.
 Access to fresh air has been shown to help reduce stress, improve mood, productivity, and overall employee happiness.